AmanJulka/CovidFAQs/README.md

 # CovidFAQs
 A Chatbot created using Dialogflow that answers FAQs related to Covid 19 virus

-Completed the Day 1 of the 30 Days of AI Masterclass

-In today's sessions learned to create a Chatbot using Dialogflow.

 I have created a Chat box using DialogFlow that answers FAQs of the Covid 19 virus and schedules an appointment for the covid 19 vaccine.

 I have integrated the Chat bot with the Messenger service of the Facebook page: https://www.facebook.com/profile.php?id=100087117322835